 Heralded by hype, Taveras rises to occasion

-Cards top prospect justifies zeal for callup
+With homer in second career at-bat, Cards top prospect justifies zeal for callup

 ST. LOUIS -- "Everything is happy," Oscar Taveras said.
 And that was before he hit a home run in his second big league at-bat.